sunnylinguist/sunnylinguist.github.io/index.md

       My name is <strong>Sunwoo (Sunny) Lee</strong>, a 3rd-year Ph.D. student in the Linguistics Department at Georgetown University.
 My research focuses on socially contextualized tensions between <strong>accentedness</strong>, <strong>comprehensibility</strong>, and <strong>intelligibility</strong>, based on ideologies such as nativespeakersim.
 On top of that, I'm interested in how current AI models may reflect such biases.
     </p>
     <p>
-      This website showcases my research, teaching experience, and academic interests!
+      This website showcases my research, teaching experience, and academic interests!!
     </p>
   </div>
 </div>